 And that’s how Southern Smoke was formed.
 They launched the Emergency Relief Fund, and quickly began serving industry workers in crisis around the country.

-Bar & Restaurant is honored to announce that Southern Smoke is one of our charity partners at this year’s Nightclub & Bar Show.
-The Nightclub & Bar Show is donating $12,500 to each of our charity partners, CORE: Children of Restaurant Employees and Southern Smoke, to support their missions.
+Bar & Restaurant is honored to announce that Southern Smoke is returning as one of our charity partners at this year’s Bar & Restaurant Expo, along with CORE: Children of Restaurant Employees.
+Sponsors and attendees have the option to support Southern Smoke Hospitality through their conference registrations.

 Read on to hear about more about their work, and how they’re helping the people of the hospitality industry recover after COVID-19.